djnivek/savee/docs/product-design.md

 ## **✨ Concept: The Collective Creative Challenge**

-**One Day, One Challenge** is a mobile application that delivers **one unique creative challenge** to its community every day at **10:00 AM GMT**.
+*One Day, One Challenge*, now named **Hoost**, is a mobile application that delivers **one unique creative challenge** to its community every day at **10:00 AM GMT**.
 Users can submit their responses throughout the day, and the following day at 10:00 AM GMT, the collective **photo mosaic** for the previous challenge is revealed.

 ---